stefangary/socks/docs/suggested_workflow.md

 ## 3 - Main workflow components

 Here, we will use:
-1. cloud computing resources (Bowdoin's high performance computing grid),
+1. **Bowdoin's high performance computing (HPC) grid:** cloud computing resources,
-2. Jupyter notebooks (an open platform for storing and documenting ideas, code, and results in the same place), and
+2. **Jupyter notebooks:** executable documents that store text, code, results, plots, comments, and error messages all in the same place,
+3. **Python:** the computer language in the Jupyter notebook,
+4. **Blackboard:** the place where course links and files are archived, and
-3. GitHub Classroom (for collaboration and tracking iterations).
+3. **GitHub Classroom:** for distributing starter/template code, collaboration and tracking iterations.

 While perhaps dauting at first, using GitHub will make collaboration much easier.
 You can quickly push iterations of your code